spiral-project/daybed/docs/source/fieldtypes.rst

         "type": "string"
     }

-You just have to choose the a type among those available.
+You just have to choose a type among those available.

 Advanced types